ergo-services/ergo/docs/testing/unit.md

 sub.ShouldSend().To(client).Message("pong").Once().Assert()
 ```

 `unit.Spawn` runs the behavior's `Init` and returns a `Subject` - the actor under test.
 The `Subject` carries the assertion grammar from [check](check.md), which is why `sub.ShouldSend(...)` is a method on it.
 The options are the real `gen.ProcessOptions` (set the log level there, for instance, with `LogLevel`), and any trailing arguments are forwarded to `Init`, exactly as `gen.Node.Spawn` forwards them.
-When you need more than a default node - a node name, seeded environment, an injected dependency - build it first with `unit.Node(...)` and spawn on that; it mirrors how [stage](stage.md) reads.
+When you need more than a default node - a node name, seeded environment, an injected dependency - build it first with `unit.StartNode(...)` and spawn on that; it mirrors how [stage](stage.md) reads.

 Notice what did *not* happen after `SendMessage`: no wait.
 The handler ran inline, the send was recorded during that run, and the assertion read a finished result.
 Hold on to that - it is the whole reason unit tests are fast and never flake, and it is the one thing that changes when you move up to stage.